edespino/cloudberry-site/docs/sys-utilities/gpstate.md

 ## Description

-The `gpstate` utility displays information about a running Cloudberry Database instance.
-There is additional information you may want to know about a Cloudberry Database system, since it is comprised of multiple PostgreSQL database instances (segments) spanning multiple machines.
-The `gpstate` utility provides additional status information for a Cloudberry Database system, such as:
+The `gpstate` utility displays information about a running Apache Cloudberry instance.
+There is additional information you may want to know about a Apache Cloudberry system, since it is comprised of multiple PostgreSQL database instances (segments) spanning multiple machines.
+The `gpstate` utility provides additional status information for a Apache Cloudberry system, such as:

 - Which segments are down.
 - Coordinator and segment configuration information (hosts, data directories, etc.).